whisperrnote/whisperrchat-b82a8ded/MVP_PREPARATION.md

 - ✅ Wallet auth (simplified, client-side)

 ### Known Limitations
-- ⚠️ Passkey/Wallet auth are simplified (no backend verification)
 - ⚠️ Messages stored in localStorage (not synced across devices)
 - ⚠️ No real-time updates (uses polling)
 - ⚠️ Single device only